Last updated on March 31st, 2018 at 04:23 pm

-Samara is the sixth biggest city in Russia with the population of about 1,17 million people.
-The Samara dwellers call their city the Beauty on the Volga.
-The locals like to be number one in everything, so Samara has the largest square in Europe – the Kuibyshev square.
+Samara is the sixth biggest city in Russia with the population of about 1.17 million people.
+The Samara dwellers call their city the ‘Beauty on the Volga’.
+Locals like to be number one in everything, so Samara has the largest square in Europe – the Kuibyshev square.

-In winter, you can enjoy dozens of skating-rinks, most of which are under the open sky.
+In winter, you can enjoy dozens of ice-skating rinks, most of which are under the open sky.
 There are several ski resorts with ski slopes of varying difficulty.
 Children will love high hills and intricate ice towns, which are constructed on all the squares and parks of the city every winter.

 Its autonomous system of air renewal and the power station are still in working condition.
-Bunker still maintains integrity and is designed for full autonomy for five days.
+Bunker still maintains its integrity and is designed for full autonomy for five days.
 The secret underground is a multi-storey building, equipped with elevators.

 The structure of the building has the traditional shape of a cross, surmounted by golden domes.
 The main dome weighs 8 tons.
 The Interior is decorated with frescoes and the outside walls are covered with marble and white stone.

-House-Museum of Alexei Tolstoy includes wood building, outbuildings and small garden in the historical center of Samara.
+House-Museum of Alexei Tolstoy includes wood building, outbuildings and a small garden in the historical centre of Samara.
 The estate was built in the years 1881-1882.
 Home furnishings of the rooms put the visitor in the atmosphere of a provincial town of XIX-XX centuries.
 An interesting fact about this place is that balls and parties in the style of those times are still held in this house-museum.

 Klodt Mansion and Children’s Art Gallery.
 The mansion of Ivan Klodt is one of the most unusual houses of Samara.
 This mansion was built by a rich Samara merchant Ivan Klodt in the late XIX century.